exelix11/SysDVR/readme.md

 - The usb version stops working when launching another homebrew that requires usb access like nxmtp or goldleaf.
   - Implement a key combination to reinitialize usb when this happens (?)
 - Merge the usb and network stream versions and make an homebrew app to toggle between the two
+- Improve automatic desync detection and fix for UsbStream

 ## Credits
 - Everyone from libnx and the people who reversed grc:d and wrote the service wrapper, mission2000 in particular for the suggestion on how to fix audio lag.